dealing with buyer's agents

 The second major factor is that back in 2010, following negotiations with the Federal Competition Bureau, the real estate industry made it possible for private sellers to utilize the power of the MLS® System by allowing access to the various local Real Estate Board's MLS® System, and the national Canadian website at www.MLS.ca, and its successor, www.REALTOR.ca, through a Mere Posting.Click to Expand

 A Mere Posting is defined, by the Canadian Real Estate Association (CREA) as "A listing on an MLS® System in respect of which the Member (Broker or REALTOR®) has chosen or agreed not to provide services to the Seller, other than submitting the listing for posting on the Member's Board's MLS® System."
 Many years later, companies are now offering discounted and flat fee listing services, and there are more options than ever before for sellers to get their property listed on the REALTOR.ca website.

-For Sale By Owner Inc. has been offering flat fee REALTOR.ca posting services since 2013, working with thousands of clients and fine tuning our selling system.
-The system we have today is the result of many months of continuous feedback from clients, and it is superior at generating sales leads for sellers than ever before.
+For Sale By Owner Inc. has been offering flat fee REALTOR.ca posting services since 2013, working with thousands of sellers and fine tuning our selling system.
+The system we have today is the result of many months of continuous feedback from customers, and it is superior at generating sales leads for sellers than ever before.

 How Your Property Appears on REALTOR.ca

-As mentioned above, most of our clients simply want to have their property shown on the REALTOR.ca website, and there is very little difference in how our listings show up there.
+As mentioned above, most of our sellers simply want to have their property shown on the REALTOR.ca website, and there is very little difference in how our listings show up there.